View Details Explore Now →

 Is parametric insurance a reliable replacement for standard homeowner policies?

 No. Parametric insurance is an *excellent supplement*, not a replacement.
 It excels at speed and objectivity (paying out based on a trigger, like wind speed).
-However, it cannot cover complex loss assessments, structural integrity issues, or pre-existing neglect, which require traditional, detailed policies.
+However, it cannot cover complex Loss assessments, structural integrity issues, or pre-existing neglect, which require traditional, detailed policies.

-What is 'Defensible Space' and why is it crucial for wildfire insurance?
+What is 'Defensible Space' and why is it crucial for Wildfire Insurance?

 Defensible Space refers to the physical area around your home (typically 100 feet) that has been modified to reduce fire risk.
 It involves clearing flammable vegetation, trimming trees, and ensuring a non-combustible buffer zone.
 Insurers view this as proof of your due diligence, making them much more likely to honor a claim.